contaware/py-docs-notes/README.md

 ### Write file

-The write mode is `'w'`, and the append mode is `'a'`; for both cases the file is written in text mode.
+The write mode is `'w'`, and the append mode is `'a'`; for both cases the file is written in text mode and created if not existing.
 By default the line ending is automatically converted depending from the system.
 To always use a specific line ending open with the `newline='\n'` argument.
 Open with the `encoding='utf-8'` argument to make sure utf-8 is used on all systems.

 To open a file in binary mode use `'wb'` or `'ab'`.